-Legislation was passed in July 2001 to provide Valley Water with the discretion to exempt low-income parcel owners over 65 from the special tax consistent with Resolution's 2000-44 and 12-62.
+Legislation was passed in July 2001 to provide Valley Water with the discretion to exempt low-income parcel owners over 65 from the special tax consistent with Resolution's 2000-44 and 20-64.
 The exemption program was put in place for FY 2001-02.
 In 2018, Valley Water reformed the parcel tax exemption process through Assembly Bill 1889.
 This bill clarifies the need for Valley Water to confirm low income only once, making it easier for the seniors to stay on the exemption rolls.
-To date in fiscal year 2019-20, 4,500 households have received the exemption, totaling approximately \$265,000.
+To date in FY 2020-21, 4,900 households have received the exemption, totaling approximately \$310,000.
 Exemptions and refunds total approximately \$4 million to date since program inception.

-Staff continues the enhanced outreach program to better inform the senior population of the tax exemption program, which includes a four (4)-step approach.
+Staff continues its outreach program to inform the senior population of the tax exemption program, which includes a four (4)-step approach.

 Step 1: Identify ways to collect existing data on homeownership and household income for seniors to estimate the potential number of qualified senior exemptions in the county.
-By utilizing targeted marketing mailing lists, staff is able to reach those seniors that meet the program's exemption requirements.
+By utilizing targeted marketing, staff is able to reach those seniors that meet the program's exemption requirements.